arquillian/arquillian-extension-spring/README.md

 ``@SpringConfiguration`` - for xml configuration, ``@SpringAnnotatedConfiguration`` - for Java base configuration and ``@SpringWebConfiguration`` - for web applications.
-The annotation will instruct the test enricher how to initialize the application context, the first two will cause that for each test new application context will be created. @SpringWebConfiguration is used for retrieving the context of specific Spring FrameworkServlet (e.g. DispatcherServlet) or the root web application context in general.
+The annotation will instruct the test enricher how to initialize the application context, the first two will cause that for each test case new application context will be created. @SpringWebConfiguration is used for retrieving the context of specific Spring FrameworkServlet (e.g. DispatcherServlet) or the root web application context in general.

 Note: The annotations may not be mixed with each other, each test will use only one application context.